garciparedes/closest-pair-of-points/README.md

 Classwork of Algorithms and Computation of degree in Computer Engineering (University of Valladolid).

-Consist on study the closest pair problem and do a sample implementation.
+The project involves the study of the closest pair problem and a sample implementation.

 [Report](latex/report.pdf)